SwiftGGTeam/the-swift-programming-language-in-chinese/source/chapter2/03_Strings_and_Characters.md

 if latinCapitalLetterA != cyrillicCapitalLetterA {
     print("These two characters are not equivalent")
 }
-// 打印 "These two characters are not equivalent"
+// 打印“These two characters are not equivalent”
 ```

 > 注意